nadyshalaby/zatca-qr/README.md

 # Notice of Non-Affiliation and Disclaimer

-`zatca-qr` is not affiliated, associated, authorized, endorsed by, or in any way officially connected with ZATCA ( Zakat, Tax and Customs Authority), or any of its subsidiaries or its affiliates.
+`zatca-qr` is influenced by <a href="https://github.com/mudassaralichouhan/zatca-xml-php">`zatca-xml-php`</a> that not affiliated, associated, authorized, endorsed by, or in any way officially connected with ZATCA (
+Zakat, Tax and Customs Authority), or any of its subsidiaries or its affiliates.
 The official ZATCA website can be found at https://zatca.gov.sa.